 There are times when you might need to see a specialist who doesn't accept contingency-based payments.
 You'll need to pay out of pocket for these doctors, and they will want to be paid ahead of time.
 They are very busy and their time is valuable, so you'd better come up with it or that slot is going to someone else – but we have an appointment in six months...?

 There is the possibility of obtaining a personal loan or asking your attorney about litigation funding.
 These are loans held against the eventual settlement you will receive, which do not require a credit check – but they can be costly to repay.

+It’s important to compare rates from several pre-settlement lawsuit loan companies before accepting a funding offer.
 Definitely shop around before committing to one of these.